Cyber Security

 Divide systems/networks to limit breach impact

-Separate finance network from guest Wi-Fi
+Separate the finance network from the guest Wi-Fi

 PCI DSS, NIST CSF